bartoszlenar/Validot/docs/DOCUMENTATION.md

 - Logically, specification consist of scopes.
 And the scope could be explained as:
   - Set of commands that describe validation rules for the same value.
+    - This value is often referred in this documentation as "scope value".
   - If the value is null, scope acts according to the [null policy](#null-policy).

 ``` csharp